 Hemoglobin is the oxygen-carrying protein molecule in the blood, specifically in the red blood cells.
 High hemoglobin count may be caused by dehydration, smoking, emphysema, tumors, or abuse of Epogen.
 Low levels of hemoglobin may be caused by anemia, blood loss, nutritional deficiency, bone marrow problems, chemotherapy, kidney failure, or sickle cell disease.
-Read more: Hemoglobin Article
+Read more: Hemoglobin (Low and High Range Causes) Article

 Multimedia: Slideshows, Images & Quizzes

 Exactly what is sickle cell anemia?
 Learn about sickle cell and other diseases by testing your IQ with the Blood and Bleeding...

 Picture of Blood Pressure